janosver/rpi-measurements-api/README.md

 # rpi-measurements-api
-API to store and retreive measurements made with a Raspberry Pi and stored in a MySQL database
+API to store and retreive measurements made with a Raspberry Pi

 ## Configuration